 Early the following morning, the party, including the wagons, set off for Algoa Bay.
 From the forests and woods, they emerged onto a flat dreary plain largely devoid of woods as it was of hills.
 During the latter part of the journey along the main wagon track to Algoa Bay, they even encountered some sand hills, which were extremely fatiguing to traverse.

-On the final hill, which goes down to the shore, they arrived at an English fortification, Fort Frederick, which they had constructed in 1799.
-It consisted of a quadrangular wooden blockhouse, surrounded by a wall of the same figure.
-Beneath the wall was a strong row of palisades and broad dry ditch.
+On the final hill, which goes down to the shore, they arrived at an English fortification, Fort Frederick, which had been constructed in 1799.
+It consisted of a quadrangular wooden blockhouse, surrounded by a wall of the same shape.
+Beneath the wall was a strong row of palisades and a broad dry ditch.

-Eight guns, being twelve pounders, commanded the shoreline and protected the buildings nearby which comprised the barracks, magazines and guardhouses.
+Eight guns, being 12-pounders, commanded the shoreline and protected the buildings nearby which comprised the barracks, magazines and guardhouses.
 Westward of the hill on which the Fort stands, was a deep gulley with a little stream called the Baakens River.
-At a ford towards the mouth of the river, which is concealed between the hills that rise on either side of it, is a wooden blockhouse.
-In Dutch, a baaken signifies a mark, a stone set up as a boundary.
+At a ford towards the mouth of the river, which was concealed between the hills that rose on either side of it, was a wooden blockhouse.
+In Dutch, a baaken signifies a mark, a stone or beacon of stone set up as a boundary.
 The river served as a mark for the sailors to identify the landing place; hence the river’s name.

 The individual components of the wooden blockhouse were constructed in Cape Town and then shipped by sea to Algoa Bay.
 It served a dual purpose as a prison and a guardhouse.
 Between the blockhouses lay, strewn on the hills, extensive barracks for soldiers and a magazine for provisions.
 Yet another magazine was utilised for military stores and field equipment.
-Alongside these buildings are the smith’s shop, a bake house, a carpenter’s workshop and sundry other small buildings.
-The strong powder magazine was located within the fort itself.
+Alongside these buildings were the smith’s shop, a bake house, a carpenter’s workshop and sundry other small buildings.
+The strong powder magazine was located within the fort itself and is still there today.

 Several small houses had been constructed in the neighbourhood for the officers among which the house for the Commandant – Alberti – was the most distinguished.
 It comprised four rooms and was surrounded by a pretty garden.